-Figure 7: Example backscatter.ps diagnostic plots for the two profiles of Figure 3; software V1.2.
+Figure 8: Example backscatter.ps diagnostic plots for the two profiles of Figure 3.
 Each panel shows all acoustic volume scattering coefficients (S_v) in time-depth space.

-Figure 8: Example time_lags.ps diagnostic plots for the two profiles of Figure 3; software V1.2.
+Figure 9: Example time_lags.ps diagnostic plots for the two profiles of Figure 3.
 Each panel shows a time series of the lags required for optimal matching of the CTD to the ADCP data.
-Orange/green indicate downcast/upcast data.
+Orange/green indicate downcast/upcast data; yellow bands underly periods that have passed time-lag filtering.